Comparison Guide

 Can an outbound agency replace my entire sales development function?

-For early-stage companies, yes.
-For companies with multiple AEs and territories, an agency typically handles top-of-funnel prospecting while in-house reps manage replies and hand-offs.
+For early-stage companies (pre-Series B or under $10M ARR), yes.
+An agency handles ICP definition, list building, copy, infrastructure, and campaign management end-to-end.
+For companies with multiple AEs and territories, an agency typically handles top-of-funnel prospecting while in-house reps manage replies, follow-ups, and account development.
 The two models are complementary at scale.

 What happens when I want to bring outbound in-house?

-A good agency builds a documented system — ICP definition, sequence logic, copy frameworks, tooling setup — that can be transferred.
-The goal is to give you a playbook you can run independently if you choose to.
+A good agency builds a documented system: ICP definition, enrichment pipeline, sequence logic, copy frameworks, infrastructure setup, and deliverability playbook.
+All of this transfers.
+The goal is to give you a playbook you can run independently whenever you choose to.

 No pitch deck.
 No 45-minute demo.
 A conversation about where your pipeline is stuck.